ChStLeGitHub/Project04-Software-Development-Tools/README.md

 The link to the GitHub repository is as follows: https://github.com/ChStLeGitHub/Sprint4Project

-If you wanted to launch the project on your local machine, download the files and then run the streamlit run app.py command using the terminal.
+If you wish to launch the project on your local machine, download the files and then run the streamlit run app.py command using the terminal.